Köld

-Köld is the third album by Icelandic post-metal band Sólstafir.
+Köld is the third studio album by Icelandic post-metal band Sólstafir.
 It was released on January 21, 2009 through Spinefarm Records.
 The cover art was done by Guðmundur Óli Pálmason.
-It was recorded in Göteborg and all the songs are in English, except the title song "Köld".
+It was recorded in Gothenburg and all the songs are in English, except the title song "Köld".

 In December 2019, Sólstafir performed a five-date European tour to celebrate the 10th anniversary of Kölds release.